SammygoodTunes/Tile-Game/README.md

 python3 game/main.py --debug  # MacOS / Unix
 ```

-> Note that using this mode will significally impact the performance of the game, and therefore should not be used when playing normally.
+> Note that using this mode will significantly impact the performance of the game, and therefore should not be used when playing normally.

 ## Information